devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/13-removing-dir.md

-To remove a directory we use `rmdir` command in lunux.
+To remove a directory we use `rmdir` command in linux.
 Removing directories also deletes all the files that the directory holds

 `Syntax: rmdir <directory>`